How to Protect Your Bank Account from a Judgment

 How to Open a Bank Account that No Creditor Can Touch

-Fortunately, there may still be effective ways to protect bank your bank account from creditors and garnishment.
-For example, there are bank accounts in the U.S. that cannot be garnished in most cases.
+There may still be effective ways to protect bank your bank account from creditors and garnishment.
+For example, there are some type of bank accounts that cannot be garnished in most cases.
 These banks protect your account from garnishment without the expense and complications of offshore banking.

 As part of our asset protection planning, we may be able to help determine if a bank account that cannot be garnished is right for you.